 Figure 3.
 Chest X-ray image showing air in the peritoneal cavity colon, reinduction treatment was initiated.
-He received the child complained of suprapubic pain, which resolved spontaneously.
+He received of perforation.
+On the 20th day of the reinduction phase, the child complained of suprapubic pain, which resolved spontaneously.
 On day 22, he still felt abdominal pain, but had regular stools and no vomiting.
 Physical examination showed a soft abdomen, painless upon both superficial and deep palpation.
 Plain abdominal (Figure 2) and chest (Figure 3) X-ray images demonstrated the existence of air in the peritoneal cavity, raising suspicion of hollow organ perforation.
 This was confirmed by abdominal computerized tomography scan with contrast, undertaken in order to pinpoint the site of perforation, showing the presence of pneumoperitoneum without peritoneal fluid accumulation.
 Proximal small bowel segments were found to be filled by a rather dense content, while distant ones contained air.
 However, the site of perforation could not be identified.